Fueling Curiosity, One Insight at a Time

 }

-by setQueryDefaults
+Fuzzy Matching by setQueryDefaults method

 queryClient.setQueryDefaults(